 RESUME

-A native New Yorker, M Steinmann Black had an early introduction to fine art through her great uncle, the renowned outsider artist Harry Lieberman.
-After a successful career in the Los Angeles recording Industry, Steinmann Black reconnected with her artistic roots during a stay in Santa Fe, New Mexico.
+A native New Yorker, Margie Steinmann had an early introduction to fine art through her great uncle, the renowned outsider artist Harry Lieberman.
+After a successful career in the Los Angeles recording Industry, Steinmann reconnected with her artistic roots during a stay in Santa Fe, New Mexico.
 She currently lives and paints in Manhattan.
 Steinmann’s works have been described as, "maps of our collective unconscious that we did not know existed before we saw them."

 EXHIBITIONS, PUBLICATIONS AND AWARDS